snaerth/resume-example/README.md

+## About
+This project is a portfolio/resume demo website about my self.
+I created the website with React.js, Redux and animations with GSAP.
+Enjoy!

+## Demo
+You can find demo here [DEMO](http://www.snaerseljan.com)

+## Create-react-app

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>